BNicaretta/form-example/README.md

 ## Form-Example

-A Simple Contact Form developed by Brian Nicaretta
+A simple contact form developed by Brian Nicaretta